 The cost of an off the plan property may be bumped up to cover commissions to sellers’ agents and project marketers and other items such as cost of a rental guarantee.

 Key here is to have your own independent valuation done on the property – don’t rely on the in-house valuations provided by the developer.

 It’s also advisable to speak with property managers in the local area to assess rental demand for the type of property you are looking to purchase off the plan.
 Also, check the level of similar developments in the planning stages locally.
 Will there be a glut of similar properties to yours coming on the rental market at around the same time as your settlement will be due?

 With off the plan property investment, it’s very much a case of ‘buyers beware’.
 Exercise caution, do your research thoroughly and you will certainly mitigate your chances of having your fingers badly burnt as many less wary investors have learned at a heavy cost.

 Prepare for the worst

 Whatever you do don’t rely on the property going up in value between deposit and settlement.
 In fact do the opposite, be prepared to put in extra deposit money in case the valuation on the property doesn’t meet sale price.
 Hopefully you don’t need it but best to be prepared.

-For any guidance concerning financing an off the plan property or any investment properties speak to a mortgage broker who can help guide you through the process.
+For any guidance concerning financing an off the plan property or any investment properties speak to us and we’ll help guide you through the process.